Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 ## Partnership Benefits

 __Primary Partners__ recieve the following benefits from support:
-- Monthly or bi-monthly meetings with the core L2F engineering team to discuss project progress and direction.
-- Detailed initial copies of test data, results, or engineering reports.
 - Name and logo on website, vehicle, team apparel, and support vehicles.
 - Team representation @ partner events.
+- Updates on team activities + progress.
 - Social media post/blog post/or similar.

-*To qualify as a primary partner, your organization must provide direct engineering support for the integration of your products onto our platform*
+*Primary partners offering in-kind donations must provide direct engineering support for the integration of your products onto our platform.
+In return, we may agree to provide appropriate, un-biased product feedback for internal use only.*

 __Racing Partners__ recieve the following benefits from support:
 - Name and logo on website, vehicle, team apparel, and support vehicles.
-- Bi-annual newsletter, or updates on team activities.
+- Updates on team activities + progress.
 - Social media post/blog post/or similar.

 __Supporting Partners__ recieve the following benefits from support: